 - Check garments to make sure all spots and stains were removed during the wash.
-Do not tumble dry stained items.
-Heat may permanently set stains.
+If stains were not removed, do not tumble dry.
+Heat may permanently set stain.
 Soiled items can also leave stains on the dryer drum.
 These stains can be picked up by other items in the load. - Sharp or metal objects can damage your dryer.
-Check pockets for pins, clips, money, bolts, nuts, etc. Turn pockets inside out.
-Do not lay these items on your dryer after emptying pockets.
+Check pockets for pins, clips, money, bolts, nuts, etc. and turn pockets inside out.
+Do not lay these objects on your dryer after emptying pockets.